nataliebenjes/PierreIsBack/README.md

 ```

 - Open MySQL Workbench and use data import/restore to add the database to your system.
-- This will allow you to use the natalie_benjes.sql file.
+- This will allow you to use the bakery.sql file.
-- Once this has been set up, navigate to the HairSalon directory and run ```$ dotnet watch run```
+- Once this has been set up, navigate to the Bakery directory and run ```$ dotnet watch run```

 ## Known Bugs